SiddheshK1704/Web-Dev_Learning/README.md

 - ✅ Loops, arrays, and iteration methods
 - ✅ Functions and scope management
 - ✅ String manipulation and operations
-- ✅ Arrays and referential data structures
+- ✅ Arrays and Referential data structures
 ---